ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 Consistently with {{Section 7 of I-D.ietf-ace-oscore-gm-admin}}, the following holds for the Group Manager.

-* It MUST support the top-level link elements 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
+* It MUST support the top-level link elements 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of RFC9594}}.

-  This is consistent with what is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.
+  This is consistent with what is defined in {{Section 8 of RFC9594}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.

 * It MUST support the top-level link elements corresponding to all the parameters listed in {{Section 7 of I-D.ietf-ace-oscore-gm-admin}}, with the exception of 'app_groups_diff' that MUST be supported only if the Group Manager supports the selective update of a group configuration (see {{configuration-resource-patch}}).

 The following holds for an Administrator.

-* It MUST support the top-level link elements 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
+* It MUST support the top-level link elements 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of RFC9594}}.

 * It MUST support the top-level link elements corresponding to all the parameters listed in {{Section 7 of I-D.ietf-ace-oscore-gm-admin}}, with the following exceptions.